sibiantony/ssleuth/README.md

 on these explicity via the browser UI.
 If the states are 'Broken' or 'Insecure' there are no points awarded.

+### Valid certificate
 A valid certificate earns another point.
 As of now, the validity is checked for a matching domain name and valid dates on the certificate.
 An extended validation (EV) certificate also gains another point out of 10.

-Overall this is how the connection ranking is calculated :
+This is how the overall connection ranking is calculated :

 ```Cipher rank(5) +
     PFS(2) +